Huegoxaga/notes/embedded/nvidia.md

   - Transfer Learning Toolkit - it includes production quality pre-trained models and deploy as is or apply minimal fine-tuning for various computer vision and conversational AI use-cases
   - DeepStream SDK - it delivers a complete streaming analytics toolkit for AI-based multi-sensor processing, video, audio and image understanding
 - NVIDA's GPU Technology Conference (GTC) is a popular annual event in the GPU computing industry
+- `iGPU` is an integrated GPU, GPU that's in the CPU. `dGPU` is a dedicated GPU, it is the actual graphic card

 ## Jetson